 - Preheat oven to 400°F.

 - Thoroughly wash your potatoes and leave the skin on.
-Using either a knife and cutting board, or a mandoline set to 6mm, carefully slice potatoes into "disks" length-wise.
-Then cut each "disk" into fries or matchsticks.
+Using either a knife and cutting board, or a mandoline set to 6-7mm, carefully slice potatoes into "disks" length-wise.
+Then cut each "disk" into fries of your desired thickness.

-- Bake for 40-45 minutes, flipping the fries and rotating the pans halfway.
-Watch carefully as they will burn quickly towards the end.
+- Watch the fries carefully at the end as thinner fries may burn quickly if over-baked.
 Serve immediately with a sprinkle of flaky sea salt and your favorite dipping sauce.